-By contrast, only about 160,000 students took IB exams in 2017.
-The diploma pass rate was 78.4%.
-Some families opt for the IB program over the AP program as it's rarer and can help set students apart in the admissions process.
+By contrast, only about 166,000 students took IB exams in May 2019.
+The Diploma pass rate was 77.81%.
+Some families opt for the IB program over the AP program as it's rarer and can help set students apart in the admission process.

 IB was designed as a diploma program (although, as we discussed above, it is possible to take just a few IB classes for college credit).
 Meanwhile, the AP program was designed around advanced classes—not a diploma.
 (That said, the AP has created a competitor to IB via the AP International Diploma, which you can read about here.)

 IB curricula are stricter for teachers.
 IB has certain required assignments your teacher has to grade, such as oral presentations, as part of the internal assessment.
 In contrast, AP teachers have a bit more freedom in how they may teach an AP course, just so long as they're effectively preparing students for the exam.